 Transmitter requirements

 A STA maintains one or more sequence number spaces that are used when transmitting a frame to determine the sequence number for the frame.
+An MLD maintains one or more sequence number spaces that are used when delivering an individually addressed QoS data frame to an associated MLD to determine the sequence number for the frame.
 When multiple sequence number spaces are supported, the appropriate sequence number space is determined by information from the MAC control fields of the frame to be transmitted.
 Except as noted below, each sequence number space is represented by a modulo 4096 counter, starting at 0 and incrementing by 1, for each MSDU or MMPDU transmitted using that sequence number space.
 (11aq)If dot11MACPrivacyActivated is true, the counter in each sequence number space shall be set to a random number modulo 4096 when the STA’s MAC address is changed.

 NOTE—Group addressed retransmissions of BUs use the same sequence number as the initial group addressed transmission of the BU.
 Individually addressed retransmissions of a group addressed BU delivered via DMS use the same sequence number as the initial individually addressed transmission of the BU.
 When a BU is delivered both using group addressing and individual addressing (e.g., when DMS is active but there are other associated STAs not using DMS), the sequence number might differ between the group addressed and individually addressed transmissions of the same BU.(M101)